Great reviews sell stuff. Period.

 It’s a social proof, where a bunch of people point something out and say “hey, we want that!”.
 It always works the same, regardless if it applies to products, services, or applications.

-If you want your app to be more exposed and have it monetized better (who wouldn’t want that?), then you should master the art of getting good reviews.
+If you want your business to be more exposed and have it monetized better (who wouldn’t want that?), then you should master the art of getting good reviews.